NCI-GDC/aliquot-maf-tools/README.md

 [maf-lib](https://github.com/NCI-GDC/maf-lib) library and requires strict schema definitions.
 There are three main utilities in the `aliquot-maf-tools` software:

-* `VcfToProtected` - Converts a single GDC annotated VCF to a caller-specific protected MAF
+* `VcfToAliquotMaf` - Converts a single GDC annotated VCF to a caller-specific aliquot MAF
-* `MergeProtected` - Takes 2 or more caller-specific MAFs for a single tumor/normal pair and merges into a merged protected multi-caller MAF
+* `MergeAliquotMafs` - Takes 2 or more caller-specific aliquot MAFs for a single tumor/normal pair and merges into a merged multi-caller MAF
-* `ProtectedToPublic` - Filters the merged protected multi-caller MAF
+* `MaskMergedAliquotMaf` - Filters the merged multi-caller MAF

-## Convert VCF to Protected MAF
+## Convert VCF to Aliquot MAF

 All of the implementations use the format:

 ```
-aliquot-maf-tools VcfToProtected \
+aliquot-maf-tools VcfToAliquotMaf \
     --input_vcf <path to input annotated VCF> \
     --output_maf <path to output MAF> \
     <schema version> <OPTIONS>